Dungeness Crab (Metacarcinus magister)

 Dungeness crab face (photo credit: Alex Bosse)

 Description: The Dungeness crab is a popular food harvested along the Oregon coast.
 Dungeness crabs have a purple-brown carapace (the hard shell on their back).
 The rest of their body, including their undersides and claws, is yellow.
-The front half of their carapace is lined with 10 spikes on each side with the 10th being much larger and at its widest point.
+The front half of their carapace is lined with 10 spikes on each side with the 10th being much larger.
+That 10th point is also the widest points on their body, where male Dungeness crabs can measure 25 cm across, with females measuring up to 18 cm across.

 Habitat: Found from Alaska to California, Dungeness crabs live in the intertidal zone amongst eelgrass or on top of sandy or muddy surfaces, and they’re also occasionally seen in Haystack Rock’s tide pools.
 In these habitats, they often burry themselves in the sand or under rocks.